johnedmiston/Olam2021/README.md

 OLAM Autoresponder is Open Source and is free under the GPL .
 You are free to download it, modify it, and use it however you wish (as provided by the GPL).

+Read manual.html for more information about how this software works.

 Dev setup instructions
 ======================
 Requires PHP and MySQL (MariaDB).
 Tested using PHP 7.4.

+You will need some kind of SMTP server running to send email.
+SMTP4Dev could help you: https://github.com/rnwood/smtp4dev

 Requires mysqli extension enabled.
 Arch Linux users see https://wiki.archlinux.org/index.php/PHP#MySQL/MariaDB